 But resistance has grown, as numbers of cities replacing Columbus Day with Indigenous Peoples Day.

 Some people in Reno agree with the change.

 "It's a just change and I am for it.
 I'm fine with that.
 I think that is what life it about, growing and growing with change of what comes up," said Joanne Rossman.

 "I think it should be celebrated from here on out with the same type of vigor that they did for Columbus Day," said Jeni Scholtz.

 "I think people in general are just going to honor who and however, which they want to do," said Jeff Bryant.

 With this change, Reno joins other cities across the U.S. like Washington D.C., Minneapolis, Seattle and more.
 Also, South Lake Tahoe made the changing early 2019.

-An event celebrating Indigenous Peoples Day is expected to be held at the Reno City Plaza.
+celebrating Indigenous Peoples Day is expected to be held at the Reno City Plaza.